oslabs-beta/FrontendMain/README.md

 ---

-## Collaborate with StreamForge
+## Collaborate with StreamForgeObs

-StreamForge is an open-source product, welcoming collaboration from developers who want to contribute to advancing Kafka monitoring.
+StreamForgeObs is an open-source product, welcoming collaboration from developers who want to contribute to advancing Kafka monitoring.
 Any contributions are always appreciated!

 - Fork the repository
 - Create your feature branch